abilandz/PH8124/Lecture_4/Lecture_4.md

 ```bash
 [[ -s ${1} ]] || return 1
 ```
-Finally, it is possible to compare directly some file attributes, for instance the modification time.
+Finally, it is possible to compare directly some specific attributes of file metadata, for instance the modification time.

 **Example 6**: How to check if the file ```${HOME}/test1.txt``` is newer (i.e. modified more recently) than the file ```${HOME}/test2.txt```?